MOEAFramework/MOEAFramework/docs/algorithms.md

 :------------------- | :---------------- | :----------
 `divisions`          | Problem dependent | The number of divisions

-[^asafuddoula15]: Asafuddoula, M., Ray, T., and Sarker, R. (2015).
-A decomposition-based evolutionary algorithm for many-objective optimization.
-IEEE Transactions on Evolutionary Computation, 19:445–460.

 ### $\epsilon$-MOEA
 $\epsilon$-MOEA is a steady-state MOEA that uses $\epsilon$-dominance archiving to record a diverse set of Pareto optimal solutions \cite{deb03}.
 The term steady-state means that the algorithm evolves one solution at a time.
 This is in contrast to generational algorithms, which evolve the